greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 * Testing early and often
 * Frequent delivery of working software in short, rapid iterations.

-To learn more, watch [What is Agile? on YouTube](https://www.youtube.com/watch?v=Z9QbYZh1YXY).
+To learn more, watch [What is Agile? on YouTube](https://www.youtube.com/watch?v=Z9QbYZh1YXY), or read the [Agile software guide](*https://martinfowler.com/agile.html) by Martin Fowler.

 The following Agile methodologies define distinct methods for following Agile principles.